 A company that does have a great warranty on the other side is Quoc.
 The Gran Tourer is perfect for gravel ride but didn’t survive hike-a-biking up Tajik mountain passes.
 The entire sole came off and Robin had to ride with a duct taped shoe for the rest of the Pamir Highway.
 Quoc was really cool about it and send him a new pair.
 These are now being saved for future gravel rides and he now uses the Shimano XM7 for the rough stuff.

-We wear wool everyday, merino wool to be exact.
+We wear wool every day, merino wool to be exact.
 And we almost never have to wash it.
-Icebreaker sent us some clothing before our trip and we absolutely love it.
+Icebreaker sent us some clothing before our trip, and we absolutely love it.
 It’s anti-bacterial, breathable, light weight and itch-free.
 Merino wool isn’t known to be very durable.
-The fibers are extremely thin, so we expected the items to wear down after such heavy use.
-So we are very impressed that we’ve only gotten a few small holes in our shirts.
+The fibres are extremely thin, so we expected the items to wear down after such heavy use.
+So we are very impressed that we’ve only got a few small holes in our shirts.
 These were easy to fix with a needle and thread and a YouTube video explaining how to darn.

 Icebreaker Quantum gloves

 Sabina’s Icebreaker Quantum gloves didn’t work out that well for cycling.
-The fabric tore on all of the seams and we tried having it fixed but they were broken beyond repair.
+The fabric tore on all the seams, and we tried having it fixed, but they were broken beyond repair.
 When we head back to the cold again we are definitely investing in some cycling specific gloves.
 Any tips?

 Robin’s biggest nightmare: a broken Fujifilm X100F

-On a trip like ours there are two thing that we absolutely cannot live without.
-First there’s the bicycles.
+On a trip like ours there are two things that we absolutely cannot live without.
+First there are the bicycles.
 Can’t ride without them.
-Second is the camera’s.
+The second is the camera’s.
 Capturing it all is our passion and there’s nothing we love more than sharing our adventures.
 Our beloved Fujifilm X100F gave up on us in Nepal.

-We have a warranty from the store where we bought it, but then we would have to physically return it and we are nowhere near the store.
-Fujifilm also gives a one year international warranty but Fujifilm Indonesia (where we are now) cannot repair the camera.
-It has been an ongoing nightmare but luckily we still have the Fujifilm XT3 to keep shooting.
+We have a warranty from the store where we bought it, but then we would have to physically return it, and we are nowhere near the store.
+Fujifilm also gives a one-year international warranty but Fujifilm Indonesia (where we are now) cannot repair the camera.
+Luckily we still have the Fujifilm XT3 to keep shooting.